sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/performance-dashboard/index.md

 Here are a couple of things you should check before you setup sitespeed.io for production.

 ## Setup (important!)
-To run this in a production environment, you should consider/make some modifications:
+To run this in production (=not on your local dev machine) you should make some modifications:

 1. Always run sitespeed.io on a stand-alone instance
     - This avoids causing discrepancies in results, due to things like competing resources or network traffic.
 Then you just run sitespeed.io with docker run ... (only docker compose for Graphite/Grafana).